9.6. Constructors And Initializer Lists

 6. Newer standards make the parentheses optional.

-Some software engineers maintain that every class should have a default constructor, and sometimes they are required by a language feature, or a program may need to create an "empty" object.
+Some software engineers maintain that every class should have a default constructor, and sometimes, a language feature may require one, or a program may need to create an "empty" object.
 However, in my opinion, class designers should generally be free to choose how programs instantiate their classes - provide a default constructor only if there is a legitimate purpose.

 Conversion Constructor

-A conversion constructor converts one data type into an instance of the class in which the constructor appears.
-What the conversion means and how the conversion function works depends solely on the source and destination types.
-A conversion constructor has one argument, and the one highlighted in the following example converts an int into an instance of the Time class:
+A conversion constructor typically has one parameter that it converts from the given type to an instance of the defining class (i.e., the class defining the constructor function).
+What the conversion means and how the conversion function works depends entirely on the source and destination types.

 class Time